clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules-dkms.rst

-If the kernel module maintainer packaged the source archive with the :command:`dkms mktarball` command, the entire archive can be passed to the :command:`dkms ldtarball` which will complete many steps for you.
+If the kernel module maintainer packaged the source archive with the :command:`dkms mktarball` command, the entire archive can be passed to the :command:`dkms ldtarball` which completes many steps for you.

-The archive will contain the required :file:`dkms.conf` file, and may contain a :file:`dkms_source_tree` directory and a :file:`dkms_binaries_only` directory.
+The archive contains the required :file:`dkms.conf` file, and may contain a :file:`dkms_source_tree` directory and a :file:`dkms_binaries_only` directory.

 #.
 Run the :command:`dkms ldtarball` command against the kernel module archive.